stijnwop/manureSystem/docs/VEHICLES.md

 In this tutorial, you're going to learn how to add ManureSystem support to your vehicle mod.

+### Examples
+In the [example folder](examples/vehicles) you can find basic examples of placeables that are set up for the Manure System.

 ### What do I need?

 To successfully execute the required steps in this tutorial you will need the following programs: